 The current trend now, to move away from this biblical understanding, drastically challenges the American way of life, our world leadership in innovation, and our very quality of life.5

-This is perhaps best illustrated by a classic interview with William Gould, the retired CEO or Southern California Edison and the father of the western power grid.
+This is perhaps best illustrated by a classic interview with William Gould, the retired CEO of Southern California Edison and the father of the western power grid.
 Gould remarked about a 1984 summit meeting with environmental leaders in Salt Lake City, and how it the meeting went sideways.
 The bottom line, the environmentalist exclaimed that they had enough laws on the books to hinder the development of any new power plants.
 Gould went on to say how the development of the San Onofre Nuclear Power Plant was a nightmare due to continual public lawsuits.
 He remarked that SCE would never attempt another due to huge cost overruns coupled with the insecurity of ever being able to come on line.
 Subsequently, other power developers left the state for greener pastures.
 Therein was the seedbed for the California electrical crisis — a shortage threat that still persists on hot summer days.
 Now years later, the Radical Environmentalists have succeeded in shutting down the world’s most efficient way to produce electricity — and with technological advances, now one of the safest.

-It’s very plain to see that countries such as India who possess similar natural resources but hold to dissimilar beliefs experience incessant intractability.
+It’s very plain to see that countries such as India which possess similar natural resources but hold to dissimilar beliefs experience incessant intractability.
 But such is the exact same road America finds herself on due to her disregard and rejection of what God so clearly exclaims in Genesis!

 God calls all Public Servants and citizens to walk in the confidence of His hierarchy of creation with an understanding of our housekeeping responsibilities.
 For Americans to discount Genesis is for America to walk backwards.

 When the Metropolitan Water District of Southern California had the foresight to increase water storage to assure delivery during drought years (as has been the case in California lately) they spent over $3 billion constructing the Diamond Valley Reservoir (pictured on the cover) which holds an additional 800 million acre feet of water.
-As wise a stewardship responsibility this was to insure water for 17 million people who live in Southern California, $1 billion ended up having to be paid to fight and assuage the lawsuits of the Radical Environmentalists who managed to delay the project for 10 years.6 In contrast, during these CA drought years of late, it has been the non-subduing radical environmentalists of Marin County who have had to jerry-rig water pipes across the Richmond Bridge in order to keep their citizens from dying of thirst.
+As wise a stewardship responsibility this was to insure water for 17 million people who live in Southern California, $1 billion ended up having to be paid to fight and assuage the lawsuits of the Radical Environmentalists who managed to delay the project for 10 years.6 In contrast, during these CA drought years of late, it has been the non-subduing Radical Environmentalists of Marin County who have had to jerry-rig water pipes across the Richmond Bridge in order to keep their citizens from dying of thirst.
 That’s what happens when endangered species rule over people.

 THE FALSE RELIGION OF RADICAL ENVIRONMENTALISM LEADS TO HUMAN POVERTY AND CULTURAL INSOLVENCY